Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 My skills are a mixture of:
 - Data Structures & Algorithms (xyz+ problems solved/Coding Profile Link/Rating of any coding platform)
 - Web Application Development (With internship experience xyz company,if done//you can also mention tech-stack here if no internships done)
-- Teamwork/Leadership(here give a example of any club or organization you are joined)
+- Teamwork/Leadership(here give a example of any club or organization you are joined).\
+My Github Profile - [Link here]